hotio/website/docs/containers/qbittorrent.md

 You can also find tags that reference a commit or version number.

-## Configuration location

-Your qbittorrent configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.

 ## wg0.conf example

 This is an example of how your `wg0.conf` could look like.